CS 441/541 - Information Visualization

 Schedule

-There are three types of assignments you will see deadlines in the schedule for throughout the semester.
-The all-hands class project () and the data-driven poetry assignment () each have multiple milestones (5 and 6, respectively) that build upon one another.
+There are two types of assignments you will see deadlines in the schedule for throughout the semester.
+The data-driven article/poetry assignment () has multiple milestones (6, specifically) that build upon one another.
 The individual homework assignments () are 6 independent assignments.
-This sounds like a lot (and looks like a lot of deadlines on the calendar), but several assignments are quite small in expectation (2 milestones involve completing a Google Survey; 1 milestone is a status update; other assignments range in complexity from writing a poem to developing interactive visualizations ).

 = Optional Reading = No Preparation = No Lecture